jakub-zarembinski/CKA-Certification-Course-2025/Day 46/README.md

 The `low-priority` class is marked as `globalDefault: true`, so any workload that doesn’t explicitly define a `priorityClassName` will automatically be assigned this class.

+>In Kubernetes, pod priorities are defined using `PriorityClass` objects, and the numeric value you assign determines the scheduling preference.
+For user-defined workloads, the valid range is from **-2,147,483,648** (minimum of a 32-bit signed integer) up to **1,000,000,000** (1 billion).
+Any attempt to assign a value outside this range will result in an error.
+However, Kubernetes itself reserves special priority classes for critical system components like `kube-apiserver` and `etcd`.
+These use priority values **above 2,000,000,000**, such as `2000000000` for `system-cluster-critical` and `2000001000` for `system-node-critical`.
+These reserved values are not configurable and always take precedence over any user-defined priorities.

+>Kubernetes allows only **one** PriorityClass to be marked as globalDefault: true in a cluster.
+This ensures that any pod without an explicitly defined priorityClassName automatically inherits the priority value from this single default class.
+If you attempt to create more than one PriorityClass with globalDefault: true, the API server will reject it with a validation error.

 ---

 ### **Optional Field: `preemptionPolicy: Never`**